What is Dialpad: A voice communications system for businesses with 5,000 Enterprise Customers and $60 million in revenue as of October 2019

 “…Then they came in with a $5,000/mo order.
 It legitimately blew my mind.
 I could not believe someone was gonna give us that much money.”

 8 years into the VoIP revolution, DialPad has secured four rounds of funding, totaling $120M.
 Their Series D was a healthy $50 million completed in mid-2018.
-Walker says they’re burning around $1 million per month and have at least 40 months of runway in the bank.
+Walker says he could live with $1 million per month in burn.

-With that last round of investment, Walker says, they “already had plenty of money in the bank”, but it seemed like a smart investment to enable the development of their AI department, the recently acquired TalkIQ.
+With that last round of investment, Walker says, they “already had plenty of money in the bank”, but it seemed like a smart investment to enable the development of their AI department through the recent acquisition of TalkIQ.